 - In OpenVMS Version 7.1, a cache of OpenVMS environment variables (that is, logical names and DCL symbols) was added to the getenv function to avoid the library making repeated calls to translate a logical name or to obtain the value of a DCL symbol.
 By default, the cache is disabled.
-If your application does not need to track changes in OpenVMS environment variables that can occur during its execution, the cache can be enabled by enabling the DECC\$ENABLE_GETENV_CACHE logical before invoking the application. - Do not use the seteny, geteny, and puteny functions to manipulate symbols and logicals.
-Instead use the OpenVMS library calls lib\$set_logical, lib\$set_symbol, and lib\$get_symbol.
+If your application does not need to track changes in OpenVMS environment variables that can occur during its execution, the cache can be enabled by enabling the DECC\$ENABLE GETENV_CACHE logical before invoking the application. - Do not use the setenv, getenv, and putenv functions to manipulate symbols and logicals.
+Instead use the OpenVMS library calls lib\$set_logical, lib\$get_logical, lib\$set_symbol, and lib\$get_symbol.
 The env functions deliberately provide UNIX behavior, and are not a substitute for these OpenVMS runtime library calls.